Thursday, April 30, 2026

 Follow a strict rule: develop knights and bishops first, castle, and connect rooks by move 10.
 Bring the queen out only when a concrete tactic works or when you can support it with at least two developed attackers, so each reply does not gain your opponent free tempi.

-• Prioritize development over stunts, finish minor pieces and castle before attacking.
+• Prioritize development over stunts, finish minor pieces and castle before attacking

-• Respect pawn moves, prefer e- and d-pawn pushes, avoid early f- and g-pawn advances.
+• Respect pawn moves, prefer e- and d-pawn pushes, avoid early f- and g-pawn advances

-• Value tempi, do not move the same piece twice unless it wins material.
+• Value tempi, do not move the same piece twice unless it wins material

-• Protect your king, castle early and keep squares f2, f7, g2, and g7 solid.
+• Protect your king, castle early and keep squares f2, f7, g2, and g7 solid

-• Train with spaced review, import your games to spot repeated opening errors.
+• Train with spaced review, import your games to spot repeated opening errors

 Micro-action: Review your last 10 games.
 For each, list the first move that broke a principle above and write the correct move order you will use next time.
+You can use ChessAtlas to analyze your opening mistakes systematically, and pair it with a structured game-analysis workflow so every rated game feeds your repertoire back.
+If you are still assembling that repertoire from scratch, start with our beginner's guide to building your first opening repertoire.

 Frequently Asked Questions